LumaPictures/pymel/docs/source/attributes.rst

 Direct Instantiation
 ~~~~~~~~~~~~~~~~~~~~
 The last way of getting an attribute is by directly instantiating the class.
 You can pass the attribute name as a string, or if you have one handy,
 pass in an api MPlug object.
-If you don't know whether the string name represents a node or an attribute, you can always instantiate via the `general.PyNode`
+If you don't know whether the string name represents a node or an attribute, you can always instantiate via the `PyNode`
 class, which will determine the appropriate class automaticallly.

 explicitly request an Attribute: